 And while binaural beats are generally considered safe for most people, there are a few exceptions.

-Listening to binaural beats could be a problem if you have epilepsy or an irregular heartbeat, especially if you have a pacemaker.
-(21)
+There is some concern that listening to binaural beats could be a problem for anyone who has epilepsy, an irregular heartbeat, or wears a pacemaker.

 Since brain waves and heart rhythms are both electrical patterns, it is theoretically possible that listening to binaural beats could trigger seizures or disrupt heartbeat rhythm in susceptible people.